qshosfw/K1-K5-UI-Editor/README.md

-This guide provides comprehensive instructions for using OuroMasterEditor (K1&K5 UI Editor), a specialized tool for creating and editing graphical resources such as icons and fonts for display firmware.

-I understand.
-Let's make it as detailed and "bulletproof" as possible for the English-speaking audience, so even a beginner won't get lost.
-I've removed extra line breaks and kept them only before titles as you requested.

 1. Interface Overview
 Top Bar: Control center for visual settings.
 Includes canvas resizing buttons (Quick Dims), Clean Canvas (C), and UI theme toggles.